RileCraft/DiscordBot-Template/README.md

 `onlyGuilds: ["Server ID", "Server ID" . . .]`
 * Default: `None`
 * The command will only be able to be run in the provided guilds.

+### Return Errors Options
+These are a part of the above options.
+You can choose which option should give the error and which option shouldn't.

+`returnCooldownError: true / false`
+* Default: `true`
+* When false, The error message sent by the `cooldown handler` will not be sent.

+`returnOwnerOnlyError: true / false`
+* Default: `true`
+* When false, The error message sent by the `ownerOnly handler` will not be sent.

+`returnUserPermissionsError: true / false`
+* Default: `true`
+* When false, The error message sent by the `userPermissions handler` will not be sent.

+`returnClientPermissionsError: true / false`
+* Default: `true`
+* When false, The error message sent by the `clientPermissions handler` will not be sent.

+`returnAnyUserPermissionsError: true / false`
+* Default: `true`
+* When false, The error message sent by the `anyUserPermissions handler` will not be sent.

+`returnAnyClientPermissionsError: true / false`
+* Default: `true`
+* When false, The error message sent by the `anyClientPermissions handler` will not be sent.

+`returnOnlyUsersError: true / false`
+* Default: `true`
+* When false, The error message sent by the `onlyUsers handler` will not be sent.

+`returnOnlyRolesError: true / false`
+* Default: `true`
+* When false, The error message sent by the `onlyRoles handler` will not be sent.

+`returnOnlyChannelsError: true / false`
+* Default: `true`
+* When false, The error message sent by the `onlyChannels handler` will not be sent.

+`returnOnlyGuildsError: true / false`
+* Default: `true`
+* When false, The error message sent by the `onlyGuilds handler` will not be sent.

 ## Events
 ### Client Event